muratk3n/thirdwave/en/README.md

 ---

-Khan is like boomer Trek, man.. and boomers are busy w other stuff, checking returns of their real estate, so u gotta make some other stuff.
-Little later ST material, or if you want to go "dark and edgy" try Firefly approach, and stay away from cuck.
+Khan is like boomer Trek, man.. and boomers are busy w other stuff, checking returns of their real estate, so lets see some other stories.
+Later ST material, or if you want to go "dark and edgy" a Firefly approach, and stay away from cuck.

 ---